Axway/open-banking-docs/content/en/docs/Overview/solution.md

 * The rationale for **Open Banking APIs** is twofold:
     * Your organization needs to achieve **compliance** with local standards by providing the APIs dictated by open banking regulations.
     * You want to **take advantage of demand in the market** by exposing open APIs that provide data or services that make your organization unique and therefore attractive to consumers of those services.
 * Clearly **Identity and Access Control** are vital to ensuring the **security** of your APIs.
-This includes ensuring that access is granted to Third-Party Apps only when a customer has given due consent and that consent has been confirmed.
+This includes ensuring that access is granted to Data Recipient Apps only when a customer has given due consent and that consent has been confirmed.
 * Naturally the solution needs to be delivered by appropriate **Infrastructure**.
 Axway's API Management solution provides the means to deliver this on robust, proven technology.
 * The final piece of the puzzle is what your organization brings, namely the **Core Banking Applications** that provide capabilities that the open APIs you provide are based on.